bytecodealliance/regalloc2/doc/DESIGN.md

 / scratch-to-stack sequence, then reload the scratch reg from the extra spillslot.

-## Redundant-Move Elimination
+## Redundant-Spill/Load Elimination

-As a final step before returning the vector of program edits to the client, we perform one optimization: redundant-move elimination.
+As a final step before returning the vector of program edits to the client, we perform one optimization: redundant-spill/load elimination.

 To understand the need for this, consider what will occur when a vreg is (i) defined once, (ii) used many times, and (iii) spilled multiple